 Copyright © 2020 Countrywide plc

-Yes you can.
+Yes, with exception of property in Wales, you can.
 And your safety and that of any incumbent tenants is our first priority.
 That is why; however you would like us to carry out a Valuation we have the tools to help you.
 We can visit your property to carry out a safe and socially distant valuation, but we also recognise that for some Landlords you may not want an agent in your property.
 We can still offer you an accurate valuation remotely based on the latest market conditions.
 Please use the “Get a free valuation” icon on our website or contact your local branch, we are here to help, however you want to move forward.

-This is one of the things that will not change significantly.
+This is one of the things that has not changed significantly.
 We will make sure that your property appears on all of the property portals, Rightmove, Zoopla, and Prime Location.
 Your property will also appear on our Websites.
 Remember that 90% of people start their house search online and with more people at home this may well increase.
 We still have new tenants registering with us every day and we are carrying out viewings in a safe and socially distant way at the property and virtually where we cannot facilitate this.
 Given the current significance of appearing appealable online if you haven’t you may want to consider our Premium Marketing Pack.

-The Governments in England, Scotland & Wales have confirmed that subject to a number of restrictions individuals from the same household can view a property they are interested in.
-Virtual viewings should be used whenever possible to help limit the number of viewings you need to arrange.
+Yes - Virtual viewings should be used whenever possible to help limit the number of viewings you need to arrange.
 Prior to the appointment we will provide you with details of how it will be conducted and what is required to help keep everyone safe.

 Likely impact to the UK's housing market is as yet unknown.
 We continue to monitor activity within the lettings sector to and keep our clients as fully informed as possible.